Frontline Club, London. Photograph courtesy Chris King.

 Nic received an award from the Johns Hopkins University for Excellence in International Journalism for exposing Pol Pot's chief executioner, Comrade Duch.
 In his book, The Lost Executioner, he tells the story of how he found Duch, the rise of the Khmer Rouge and how ordinary people become killers.
 In Brave New Burma, he spent 20 years traveling throughout Burma (Myanmar) photographing life under military rule.
 The HBO Emmy-nominated film Burma Soldier, which Nic co-directed, provided a rare glimpse into the Burmese military through the eyes of a former soldier.

 He has written for Granta, The Telegraph Magazine, The Observer and The South China Morning Post.
 He has also held workshops and lectured on writing and photography for aid organisations including Save the Children and Oxfam, as well as universities and schools (Oxford, the Edinburgh Book Festival).
-His work has featured in The Press Photographer's Yearbooks and exhibited at the Barbican in London and the National Film School in Dublin.
+His work has featured in The Press Photographer's Yearbooks and he has been a judge for The Press Photographers Year competition.
+He has also exhibited at the Barbican in London and the National Film School in Dublin.